-Caring for someone with autism can be very demanding and bring its own set of challenges.
-Everyone on the autism spectrum is different, but most experience difficulty with social interactions and communication, and in how they experience and understand the world around them.
+Caring for someone who is autistic can be very demanding and bring its own set of challenges.
+All autistic people are different, but most experience difficulty with social interactions and communication, and in how they experience and understand the world around them.

-The National Autistic Society has a great video on an introduction to autism for young non-autistic audiences, aiming to raise awareness, understanding and tolerance in future generations.
+The National Autistic Society has a great video on an introduction to autism for young non-autistic audiences, aiming to raise awareness, understanding and tolerance in future generations – www.youtube.com/watch?v=RbwRrVw-CRo

-You may be a parent looking after a younger child with autism, or perhaps you look after an adult.
-No matter your situation, here are some resources and information that may help you:
+You may be a parent looking after a younger child who is autistic, or perhaps you look after an adult.
+No matter your situation, here are some resources and information that may help you…

 Caring for a child who is autistic:

-Looking after a child with autism may mean you might need to spend a lot of time helping your child get the support they need.
+Looking after a child who is autistic may mean you might need to spend a lot of time helping your child get the support they need.
 This can be very stressful and exhausting, so it’s important to remember to take time for yourself for your own health and wellbeing when you can.

 Some children find it helpful to meet other autistic children and to learn that they are not alone.
-The National Autistic Society has an Autism Services Directory lists social groups, after-school clubs and support groups around the UK.
+The National Autistic Society – www.autism.org.uk – has an Autism Services Directory lists social groups, after-school clubs and support groups around the UK – www.autism.org.uk/autism-services-directory

-Autism Limited is a local charity that support for anyone affected by autism, they’re support includes education for children and young people with autism and associated difficulties aged 3-19, a Information and support Service that can answer general questions about autism and a Adult support which offers a range of personalised social care services for people with autism and associated difficulties.
+They also offer a Information and Support Service – www.autism-unlimited.org/support – that can answer general questions about autism and Adult support which offers a range of personalised social care services for people with autism and associated difficulties – www.autism-unlimited.org/adult-support

-The NHS also has a guide for parents looking after a child with autism that you may find helpful.
+The NHS also has a guide for parents looking after a child who is autistic that you may find helpful – www.nhs.uk/conditions/autism/autism-and-everyday-life/help-for-families

 Caring for an adult who is autistic: